warelab/release-notes/sorghum/Initial Release---2021-06-30.md

 examined 11 matched tissues of maize B73 and sorghum BTx623 at different developmental stages for gene expression profiling totalling 165 experimental assays.

-Please do not hesitate to [contact the Expression Atlas team](https://www.ebi.ac.uk/support/gxa) if you have any questions about how experiments for Expression Atlas are selected or you wish to recommend a dataset(s) that you feel should be ingested and displayed in SorghumBase.

 ### Pathways

 269 orthology-based sorghum pathways associated with 1,248 S. bicolor BTx623 genes.